nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Do note that these features are the ones that allows you to update and edit your academic plans (such as the visual display of which modules you have taken, as well as the progress bar for each of the University's requirements).

-Such features include taking/un-taking a module in a specific semester, viewing and setting the current semester or mc goal, as well as viewing and clearing modules in a specific semester.
+Such features include taking/un-taking a module in a specific semester, viewing and setting the current semester or MC goal, as well as viewing and clearing modules in a specific semester.

 #### 4.2.1 Adding a module to the academic plan : `take`